learn-computer-graphics/rendering-techniques/doc/getting-started/building.md

 # Building TheForge

 ConfettiFX provides IDE project files for each of the platforms it supports.
-These are located in [`Examples_3/Unit_Tests/YOUR_PLATFORM`](https://github.com/ConfettiFX/The-Forge/tree/master/Examples_3/Unit_Tests).
+These are located in  <a href='https://github.com/ConfettiFX/The-Forge/tree/master/Examples_3/Unit_Tests' target='_blank'>`Examples_3/Unit_Tests/YOUR_PLATFORM`</a>.
 For free we have access to (other platforms are only available for accredited developers) :

 - XCode for MacOS
-- Visual Studio 2017 for Android ([can be upgraded to 2019 on open](https://github.com/ConfettiFX/The-Forge/issues/137))
+- Visual Studio 2017 for Android ( <a href='https://github.com/ConfettiFX/The-Forge/issues/137' target='_blank'>can be upgraded to 2019 on open</a>)
-- Visual Studio 2017 for Windows ([can be upgraded to 2019 on open](https://github.com/ConfettiFX/The-Forge/issues/137))
+- Visual Studio 2017 for Windows ( <a href='https://github.com/ConfettiFX/The-Forge/issues/137' target='_blank'>can be upgraded to 2019 on open</a>)
 - Codeline for Linux

-The project do not officially support project generator tools such as [CMake](https://cmake.org/), [Premake](https://premake.github.io/) or even [Sharpmake](https://github.com/ubisoft/Sharpmake), which means that it can be cumberstone to create a new project or integrate the library into your pipeline.
+The project do not officially support project generator tools such as  <a href='https://cmake.org/' target='_blank'>CMake</a>,  <a href='https://premake.github.io/' target='_blank'>Premake</a> or even  <a href='https://github.com/ubisoft/Sharpmake' target='_blank'>Sharpmake</a>, which means that it can be cumberstone to create a new project or integrate the library into your pipeline.

 As an open-source project, the community have since created more streamlined version of the library to use standard project generation.
 You have the multiple choice to build our samples :